veetil314/veetil314.github.io/_projects/1_project.md

 - **Scalable and Versatile Solution:** Demonstrated the adaptability and scalability of our AI technology, highlighting its potential for broader applications within the construction industry and beyond.
 - **Metrics for Productivity:** Enabled the measurement of equipment/labor activity and correlated with progress metrics from other sources such as drone data, facilitating smart estimation and bidding.

-This report encapsulates our achievements in this client project, demonstrating our commitment to technological innovation and its tangible benefits in real-world applications.
-It highlights our role in advancing construction site operations through AI, setting the stage for future projects poised to transform the industry.
+This report encapsulates our achievements in this client project, demonstrating technological innovation to solve the problem of digitizing and monitoring construction site operations.